Lazy Mirroring for npmjs.org

 remote_address configuration is important, as it is the address used when re-writing

 tarball URLs in the metadata.
 It's certainly always best to use a DNS entry here,

 Simply point your local npm config to the lazy mirror (permanent):

 npm-lazy-mirror -h to see a full list of options.

-- Mirror serves files (200MB max by default) from memory, with an LRU.
+- Mirror serves files (200MB max by default) from memory, with a configurable LRU cache.

 - Upstream resources are fetched on the fly from the remote registry, the fetching, storing and serving to the client all happen in the same request.

 - Configurable with custom npm registries.